various images of LTAP work throughout the state

 Click on the tabs below to see more

-LTAP works closely with the LA DOTD Bridge Inspection and Maintenance Section and the Bridge Design Section on issues related to local bridge management.
+LTAP works closely with the DOTD Bridge Inspection and Maintenance Section and the Bridge Design Section on issues related to local bridge management.
 Local agencies own and manage over 6, 000 bridges in Louisiana and account for 81% of the total number of public bridges in the state.
 The DOTD oversees compliance programs related to all bridges and assists local bridge owners in meeting federal requirements.
 LTAP is working with DOTD to inform and educate local bridge owners on new or expanded requirements affecting local bridge management and compliance with State and Federal standards.

 LTAP is also working with DOTD to make resources available to enable local agencies to access materials necessary to implement and maintain local bridge management programs to ensure safety and meet compliance requirements.

-For over thirty years the LA DOTD has assisted local bridge owners in meeting the requirements of bridge ownership by performing the required routine biannual compliance inspections on all bridges including the locally owned, off-system bridges and has submitted the results on behalf of the local bridge owners to the National Bridge Inventory (NBI) at FHWA.
+For over thirty years the DOTD has assisted local bridge owners in meeting the requirements of bridge ownership by performing the required routine biannual compliance inspections on all bridges including the locally owned, off-system bridges and has submitted the results on behalf of the local bridge owners to the National Bridge Inventory (NBI) at FHWA.
 This has relieved local agencies of the need to maintain or contract certified bridge inspectors to meet the inspection requirements and ensured consistency across the state.
 However, local agencies have still been required to follow all other bridge program management requirements.
 Local bridge owners are required to:

 • provide the initial load rating of all bridges